 During the year the College has managed a suite of comprehensive College Key Performance Indicators (KPIs), which have been reviewed and monitored closely.
-The Corporation has received regular reports of performance against these KPIs which measure performance against targets relating to learner recruitment, attendance and success, and financial health; with the majority of these targets having been fully or partially achieved in 2019/20.
+The Corporation has received regular reports of progress on performance against these KPIs which measure performance against targets relating to learner recruitment, attendance, progress and success, and financial health; with the majority of these targets having been fully achieved in 2020/21.

 Alongside the Strategic Plan, the College has a detailed three-year Financial Plan and KPIs which are regularly reported to the Corporation, showing targets relating to student recruitment, income generation, expenditure control, cash flow, loan covenants and financial health.
-A key financial objective for 2019/20 was to ensure the College achieved a 'good' financial health grade, as measured by the Education & Skills Funding Agency (ESFA) and this objective, faced with considerable challenges through COVID 19, has been met.
+A key financial objective for 2020/21 was to ensure the College achieved a 'good' financial health grade, as measured by the Education & Skills Funding Agency (ESFA), however the College exceeded this objective achieving "outstanding".